 Thanks to the folks at Keysmart, we will also be giving away 3 Keysmarts to our readers here on JaypeeOnline.
 I will be announcing and posting the giveaway in a separate post next week so watch out for it.

-Anyone here who purchased or plan to purchase a Keysmart?
+Anyone here who purchased or plans to purchase a Keysmart?
 What are the features you like or dislike about it?
 How’s your experience using Keysmart?
 Please share your thoughts by leaving a comment below.

 DISCLOSURE: The unit used in this review was provided by Keysmart but the content and opinions expressed here are my own.